Akiawa/DiscordPythonRPC/README.md

 # DiscordPythonRPC
 My Discord Python RPC
-with button, be sure to install Python correctly with pip
+with button, be sure to install Python correctly with pip and PATH.

 Open CMD and do install `pip install pypresence`